 Find your healthcare plan details in “Your Benefits Resources (YBR)” via the “Portal” in “EmployeeServices” on “FlyingTogether”.
-Click here, log in, then click on the blue portal.
+Open enrollment is usually in late October or November.

 There are big differences in healthcare coverage between retirees who are pre-65 (not on Medicare) versus post-65 retirees (on Medicare).
 When retirees reach age 65 they must sign up for Medicare; they can no longer be covered by United’s pre-65 plans.

 There may also be significant differences in United’s plans versus non-United plans that retirees may choose by “suspending” their United healthcare plan.

 United’s healthcare plans and their costs vary markedly from state-to-state and sometimes even by zip code.
 Some retirees opt-out of United's plans and get their own healthcare (available from private companies to the general public) because it is more affordable where they live.
 Before doing that, retirees should know:

 **Restrictions: Retirees cannot suspend their own United coverage and maintain United’s coverage on their dependents.
 Certain conditions must be met in order to re-instate United’s plans.